hyperledger-labs/did-webs-resolver/GETTING_STARTED.md

 ```
 http://raw.githubusercontent.com/WOT-terms/test/did-webs-iiw37-tutorial/[your AID]
 ```
-The reason for this confusion is dat a static page generator like Docusaurus or Jekyll might interfere with the location, visibility and accessibility of your files on Github Pages.
+The reason for this confusion is that a static page generator like Docusaurus or Jekyll might interfere with the location, visibility and accessibility of your files on Github Pages.

 We advise to choose a simple public directory that you control and we won't go into more detail on how to deal with static site generators.